faucetsdn/daq/README.md

 subdirectory contains all information local to the DAQ install, such as configuration information or cloud credentials.)

-## System Setups
+## Network Topologies

-There are several level of typical system setups that are used for different testing purposes.
+There are several level of network topologies that are used for different testing purposes (detailed in the [Network Topologies](docs/topologies.md) subsection), covering the range from single-device testing through to a production-class environment.
-The recommended
-course is to start with the simplest (software emulation) and progress forward as required by the specific project.
-Details on required configuration options are in the config file.
-The operational network configuration is supplied by a [FAUCET config file](docs/faucet.md) that determines the network topology.
-This defaults to the contents of `misc/faucet.yaml`, but can be overridden (see the `network_config` entry in the `system.conf` file) to provide other behaviors (e.g. `misc/faucet_multi.yaml`).
+The recommended course is to start with the simplest (software emulation) and progress forward as required for a specific project.

-1. _Emulation_: This uses a built-in 'faux' device to test the DAQ suite itself.
-It is important to make sure this works properly to verify the basic install is sound.
-This is most useful for basic system sanity checks and system development.

-2. _Adapter_: This uses one or more physical USB interfaces to allow external ethernet connections.
-There is no particular limit on the number of devices that can be connected this way except for the limitations of the host's USB subsystem.

-3. _Test Lab_: Use one external OpenFlow network switch detailed in the [test lab setup](docs/test_lab.md) documentation.
-This is primarily designed for testing small sets of devices (~10) or specific hardware features (such as PoE).

-4. _Tiered_: Use a complete setup of multiple exteral network switches, sufficient for testing 100s of devices.
-This setup will require extensive network configuration and phsical cabling to work.

-5. _Production_: A full 'production' setup is a multi-tiered setup with full redundancy.
-Intended for production-class setups that support 1000's of devices.

 ## Testing Dashboard